chrplr/programming-psychology-experiments/docs/cog-sup.md

 ## Organisation

-1. PROG-101 Intro to programming (support for beginners)
+1. **PROG-101** Introduction to programming (S1)

+   For beginners (variables, constants, control strucutres, functions, ...)

-2. CORE-101 Programming experiments (practical tutorials)
+2. **CORE-101** Programming experiments (S1 & S2)

+   - learn to build experimental psychology experiments, that is, how to create visual and auditory stimuli, to present them at precise times and possibly record participants' responses and analyse them
+   - learn tools to do reproducible science (github, markdown, ...)
+   - improve  your programming skills (clean code, real-time, ...)

+   Format: Practical tutorials.

+   Prequesites: (basic knowledge of programming)

-3. PROG-202 Human Experimental Workshop (DIY Projects)
+3. **PROG-202** Human Experimental Workshop (S2)

+   Hands-on (DIY Projects) to create a complete experiment

+   (prequisites: CORE-101 and/or solid programming knowledge)

+Calendar

 First semester (S1):